San Mateo de Otao :

 By private car

-Take the Carretera Central (PE-22) eastbound, through the districts of Chaclacayo and Chosica, following the Río Rímac valley.
-Shortly before reaching kilometer 65, near Cocachacra, follow the sign for the detour to San Mateo de Otao.
+Take the Carretera Central (PE-22) eastward, cross the districts of Chaclacayo and Chosica along the Rímac River valley.
+Shortly before reaching kilometer 65, near Cocachacra, follow the turnoff sign for San Mateo de Otao.
 Then take the narrower road that climbs up the mountain towards the village.

 Duration: approximately 1h30 to 2h (up to 3-4h in heavy traffic).

 Precautions: winding road with many curves, rough terrain in places.
-Cautious driving is recommended.
+Cautious driving recommended.

 Step-by-step detailed itinerary

-1. Departure from downtown Lima: Head to Av.
-Alfonso Ugarte, then take Av.
+1. Departure from downtown Lima: Join Av.
+Alfonso Ugarte then Av.
 Panamericana Norte / Vía de Evitamiento.

-2. Eastbound direction: Follow signs towards Av.
+2. Head east: Follow signs towards Av.
 Ramiro Prialé / Carretera 22 (Carretera Central).

-3. Through Chosica and Chaclacayo: Continue straight, the Rímac River accompanies you on your left.
+3. Cross Chosica and Chaclacayo: Continue straight, the Rímac river accompanies you on your left.

-4. Detour at km65: Just before Cocachacra, spot the sign for San Mateo de Otao and turn left.
+4. Turnoff at km65: Shortly before Cocachacra, look for the sign indicating San Mateo de Otao and turn left.

-5. Climb to the village: Follow the narrow, winding road that climbs into the mountains for about 19 km.
+5. Climb to the village: Follow the narrow, winding road that climbs into the mountain for about 19 km.

-6. Arrival: You will first reach Canchacalla, then San Juan de Lanca, the district's capital.
+6. Arrival: You first reach Canchacalla, then San Juan de Lanca, the capital of the district.

 By public transport

-Option 1: Take a bus or shared taxi to Chosica (Ate terminal or Chosica itself).
-From there, collectivos and combis regularly depart towards San Mateo de Otao / San Juan de Lanca.
+Option 1: Take a bus or shared taxi to Chosica (from the Ate terminal or Chosica itself).
+From there, colectivos and combis regularly leave for San Mateo de Otao / San Juan de Lanca.
 Total duration: 3 to 4 hours.

-Option 2: Look for direct buses or colectivos from Lima (Ate areas or Carretera Central) that serve the villages of Huarochirí.
-Ask to get off at the Cocachacra detour or directly at San Mateo de Otao depending on the service.
+Option 2: Look for direct buses or colectivos from Lima (Ate areas or the Carretera Central) that serve the villages of Huarochirí.
+Ask to get off at the Cocachacra turnoff or directly at San Mateo de Otao depending on the service.

-Tip: Leave early in the morning (around 5-6 am) to make the most of the day and avoid traffic jams.
+Tip: Leave early in the morning (around 5h-6h) to make the most of the day and avoid traffic jams.

 With a travel agency (full day)

-Many agencies in Lima offer full day excursions to San Mateo de Otao, including transport, guide, activities, and sometimes meals.
+Many agencies in Lima offer full day excursions to San Mateo de Otao, including transportation, guide, activities, and sometimes meals.
 This is the simplest option to discover the district without worrying about organization.

 🧗 3.
-Extreme sports: experience adrenaline at San Mateo de Otao
+Extreme sports: live the adrenaline at San Mateo de Otao

-San Mateo de Otao has become a hotspot for extreme sports in the Lima region.
-With its secure facilities and professional guides, the district offers around ten activities for all thrill-seekers.
+San Mateo de Otao has become a hub for extreme sports in the Lima region.
+With its secure facilities and professional guides, the district offers about ten activities for all thrill-seekers.

 Skybike or aerial bicycle

 The skybike is the flagship activity of San Mateo de Otao.
-You pedal on a bicycle suspended from a steel cable, several meters above the ground, to cross from one point to another.
-Safety equipment (harness, helmet) is provided, and instructors accompany you.
-Price: approximately 20 soles.
+You pedal on a bike suspended from a steel cable, several meters above the ground, to cross from one point to another.
+Safety equipment (harness, helmet) is provided and instructors accompany you.
+Price: about 20 soles.
 Accessible subject to age and weight conditions.

 Tibetan bridges

-The district has 8 Tibetan bridges spread across its territory.
-This activity, originating from the Himalayas, involves crossing a structure of ropes and planks suspended at height on foot.
+The district has 8 Tibetan bridges distributed across its territory.
+This activity originating from the Himalayas involves crossing a structure of ropes and planks suspended at height on foot.
 Full equipment provided (harness, helmet, gloves).
 Price: 10 soles per bridge.

 Canopy

-Glide along cables from a high point to another, flying over vegetation and valleys.
+Glide on cables from one high point to another, flying over vegetation and valleys.
 Canopy offers unique flying sensations and breathtaking views.
-Price: approximately 20 soles.
+Price: about 20 soles.
 Supervised by specialized guides.

 Rappelling at Cascada 5 Cerros

-Descend by rappel down a vertical rock face at the 5 Cerros waterfall, in Santa Cruz de Ucro.
+Descend a vertical rock face by rappelling at the 5 Cerros waterfall, in Santa Cruz de Ucro.
 The activity is supervised and secure.
-Price: entrance 3 soles + activity 20 soles.
-Possibility to swim afterwards in the natural jade-green pool (depth 2 m).
+Price: entry 3 soles + activity 20 soles.
+Possibility to swim afterwards in the jade-colored natural pool (depth 2 m).

 Via Ferrata, Columpio Extremo and Escalera al Cielo